Rightech/katacoda-scenarios/rightech-api/finish.md

-You've completed your API scenario!
+You've completed this API scenario!